Andrew Fabinyi

-Andrew Fabinyi (27 December 1908–25 July 1978) was a Hungarian-born Australian publisher and bookseller, working first with Frank Cheshire, Melbourne and then Pergamon Press, Sydney.
+Andrew Fabinyi (27 December 1908 – 25 July 1978) was a Hungarian-born Australian publisher and bookseller, working first with Frank Cheshire, Melbourne and then Pergamon Press, Sydney.
 He strove for an increased public interest in Australian society and civilisation and a broad internationalism in culture and politics.
-He became "extremely influential in the literary community of Australia" and was awarded an Order of the British Empire "in recognition of his work for Australian literature".
+He became "extremely influential in the literary community of Australia" and was appointed to the Order of the British Empire "in recognition of his work for Australian literature".

 Early education and career

 Fabinyi was born Andor Fabinyi in Budapest, Hungary on 27 December 1908.
 His parents were Imre Fabinyi, a lawyer, and his wife Margit, née Nagel.

-He studied at the Minta Gymnasium ("model secondary school") and the Royal Hungarian Pázmány Péter University.
+He studied at the Minta Gymnasium ("model high school") and the Royal Hungarian Pázmány Péter University.
 He then successfully undertook studies for a doctorate with a thesis on the psychology of aesthetics.

 He made his first entry into the booktrade by joining the Budapest bookshop and publisher, Lauffer, and then in 1932 by starting an agency distributing British books in Hungary and representing Oxford University Press.
 Harrap and Longman, Green, among other publishers.